 The payout from the insurance company can then be used in the fire damage restoration if you wish.
 Hire qualified fire damage restoration contractors to properly clean up firefighting residue and water, remove soot, and eliminate the smoke odor.

-You have two choices regarding a fire damaged house in Alaska: repair the fire damage yourself and restore your Alaska home as close to its original condition as possible, or sell the burned house as is.
+You have two choices regarding a fire damaged house: repair the fire damage yourself and restore your home as close to its original condition as possible, or sell the burned house as is in Alaska.

 Factors Affecting your Decision Regarding your Fire Damaged House